Arko98/Alogirthms/README.md

 1) Preorder : 1 2 4 5 3 6
 2) Inorder : 4 2 5 1 6 3
 3) PostOrder : 4 5 2 6 3 1
+### 10. Binary Search
+Search a sorted array by repeatedly dividing the search interval in half.
+Begin with an interval covering the whole array.
+If the value of the search key is less than the item in the middle of the interval, narrow the interval to the lower half.
+Otherwise narrow it to the upper half.
+Repeatedly check until the value is found or the interval is empty.
+We basically ignore half of the elements just after one comparison.
+1) Compare x with the middle element.
+2) If x matches with middle element, we return the mid index.
+3) Else If x is greater than the mid element, then x can only lie in right half subarray after the mid element.
+So we recur for right half.
+Else (x is smaller) recur for the left half.